FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/routing.md

 }
 ```

+#### NOTE

+Please do not use `search-immediate` on non-search pages or you will be immediately redirected to the search page.

 ### Redirect to the product details page

 Due to tracking purposes, the redirect should happen through the `data-redirect` attribute inside the ff-record component.
 For the concrete example see the `Redirecting to product page` section of the [Record List documentation](/api/3.x/ff-record-list).